dylanjbarth/csi/notes/fastai/chapter4-mnist.md

 Picking your learning rate correctly is important to ensure that you are able to solve the problem in a reasonable amount of time.

+Important jargon:

+tensor: n-dimensional array
+rank: the number of axes or dimensions in a tensor, eg a 3d tensor is a rank-3 tensor
+shape: is the size of each axis of a tensor. eg 6000 images, each 28x28 pixels

+Important libraries to get comfortable with:

+- numpy
+- pandas
+- pytorch (understand the FFI to C and how some of these operations are implemented.
+Could be a great series of blog posts.)
+- fastai

+CUDA: the equivalent of C on a GPU